 Second, uncertainty over the long time horizon of climate effects should drive analysts to select a lower discount rate.
 As an example of when a 7% discount rate is appropriate, Circular A-4 identifies an EPA rule with a 30-year timeframe of costs and benefits.
-By contrast, greenhouse gas emissions generate effects stretching out across 300 years.
+163 By contrast, greenhouse gas emissions generate effects stretching out across 300 years.
 As Circular A-4 notes, while "[p]rivate market rates provide a reliable reference for determining how society values time within a generation, but for extremely long time periods no comparable private rates exist."
+164

 Circular A-4 discusses how uncertainty over long time horizons drives the discount rate lower: "the longer the horizon for the analysis," the greater the "uncertainty about the appropriate value of the discount rate," which supports a lower rate.
-157 Circular A-4 cites the work of renowned economist Martin Weitzman and concludes that the "certainty-equivalent discount factor corresponds to the minimum discount rate having any substantial positive probability.
-158 The NAS makes the same point about discount rates and uncertainty.
-159 In fact, as discussed more below and in the technical appendix on discounting, uncertainty over the discount rate is best addressed by adopting a declining discount rate framework.
+165 Circular A-4 cites the work of renowned economist Martin Weitzman and concludes that the "certainty-equivalent discount factor corresponds to the minimum discount rate having any substantial positive probability."
+166 The NAS makes the same point about discount rates and uncertainty.
+167 In fact, as discussed more below and in the technical appendix on discounting, uncertainty over the discount rate is best addressed by adopting a declining discount rate framework.

 Third, a 7% discount rate ignores catastrophic risks and the welfare of future generations.
-As demonstrated in EPA's graph of the frequency distribution of social cost of methane estimates, the 7% rate truncates the long right-hand tail of social costs relative to the 3% rate's distribution.
+As demonstrated in EPA's graph of the frequency distribution of social cost of greenhouse gas estimates, the 7% rate truncates the long right-hand tail of social costs relative to the 3% rate's distribution.
 The long right-hand tail represents the possibility of catastrophic damages.
 The 7% discount rate effectively assumes that present-day Americans are barely willing to pay anything at all to prevent medium- to long-term catastrophes.
 This assumption violates EPA's statutory duty to protect the future needs of Americans.
 At the same time, the 7% distribution also misleadingly exaggerates the possibility of negative estimates of the social cost of greenhouse gases.
-A negative social cost of methane implies a discount rate so high that society is willing to sacrifice serious impacts to future generations for the sake of small, short-term
+A negative social cost of greenhouse gases implies a discount rate so high that society is willing to sacrifice serious impacts to future generations for the sake of small, short-term benefits (such as slightly and temporarily improved fertilization for agriculture).
+Again, this assumption contravenes EPA's statutory responsibilities to protect the welfare of future Americans.